ignorantshr/kiro-bridge/README.md

 - ACP `agent_message_chunk` notifications are streamed back as OpenAI SSE chunks.
 - Kiro tool calls (file search, web fetch, etc.) happen transparently inside the ACP session — only the final text response is returned to the client.
 - When Kiro requests permission for write tools, the bridge rejects by default.
 Pre-approved tools in the agent config bypass this.
-- System and user messages from the current request are flattened into a single prompt; full conversation replay from `messages[]` is planned but not implemented yet.
+- System and user messages from the current request are flattened into a single prompt; assistant messages are also included when `KIRO_BRIDGE_REPLAY_HISTORY` is enabled.
+- OpenAI `image_url` content is forwarded as ACP image blocks when `KIRO_BRIDGE_ENABLE_IMAGES` is enabled.

 ---